Establish a HR policy for startups in the USA

 - builds trust within the team: people see that the rules are the same for everyone;

-- saves time for HR managers, as all processes are already structured.
+- saves time for HR managers, as processes are already structured, supported by best HR management software for startups.